-- When responding to someone with a soft voice, repeat the question to make sure that your entire audience knows what the question was.
-By summarising the question you can also check with the person whom asked the question that you fully understand what was asked. - Listen to the entire question before answering.
-And when you answer, make sure you are talking to the entire audience and not just to the person asking the question. - If you are not completely sure about what the question was, you can always ask them to repeat or rephrase their question. - If you do not immediately know the answer, take your time and think about it for a few seconds. - If you do not know the answer to a question, or if you are not completely sure about it, try to formulate a hypothesis (based on literature) and explain why you think this could be the answer.
+- When responding to someone, repeat/summarize the question to make sure that your entire audience knows what the question was.
+In doing so, you can also check with the person whom asked the question that you fully understand what was asked. - Listen to the entire question before answering. - Answer to the entire audience and not just to the person asking the question. - If you are not completely sure about what the question was, go ahead and say so. - If you do not immediately know the answer, take your time and think about it for a few seconds. - o If you do not know the answer to a question or if you are not completely sure about it, do not pretend that you are.
+If you end up to be wrong this will harm the credibility of your presentation.
+Instead, let the audience know that you are not completely sure, but that your hypothesis is, because of (so support you hypothesis with reasons why it could be correct or wrong).....
 This way you can show that you are able to think on an academic level even if you do not know the answer.
-If you are not sure of an answer, do not pretend that you are.
-If you end up to being wrong, this will harm the credibility of your presentation.
-Let the audience know that you are not completely sure, but that your hypothesis is, because of Always support your hypothesis with reasons why this hypothesis could be correct (or in which cases it could be wrong).
 If there is no straightforward answer, another option is to show the different sides or viewpoints that are possible.